5 Reasons Why You Need a Cash-Back Card in Your Wallet

 Sign-Up Bonuses and Other Perks

 In addition, cash-back cards often come with decent sign-up bonuses.
 Again, sign-up bonuses for cash-back credit cards are usually not as valuable as those that come with premium credit cards.
 However, given that cash-back cards often have no annual fee, the sign-up bonus is a nice perk.
-It’s not uncommon for these cards to offer a $150 bonus if you meet their spending threshold within a set period, such as 90 days after getting the card.
 Plus, cash-back cards may come with other perks.

 How To Evaluate a Cash-Back Credit Card

 When evaluating a cash-back card, take a look at the fees first.
 Many banks and credit unions are trying to reduce fees, meaning you should look for a card that has little to no fees beyond its APR.
 If the card does charge an annual fee, make sure the rewards are enough to justify that fee.
-You’ll also want to look at the sign-up bonus and other perks – and the spending requirement to earn that bonus. $150 bonuses are common these days, and some cards have bonuses up to $250 or more.
+You’ll also want to look at the sign-up bonus and other perks – and the spending requirement to earn that bonus.
 Lastly, what are the other perks?
 Cash-back cards can offer a number of perks, so this one is up to you.
 Research a few cash-back cards and see which one has more of the perks you care about.

 With their low fees and ability to earn cash back on all your purchases, a cash-back card is a handy addition to most anyone’s wallet.

 - Financial Insight in Your Inbox: Sign Up for GBR's Daily Newsletter

 - 3 Ways to Recession Proof Your Retirement